atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 I
 one carmot help Smiling at them, tho’ they happen to be our dearest friends.
-— I really don’t know any people more foolish than those who, V ith Small, or no fortunes, are continually ** aping their: Superiors."
+--I really don’t know any people more foolish than those who, V ith Small, or no fortunes, are continually ** aping their: Superiors."
 Mrs. Selby could hardly contain her.
 . ‘ ' •
 self.
 Nothing but the fespeft with which